 Initiative 2066 would repeal the parts of HB 1589 that require Washington’s largest utility, Puget Sound Energy, to evaluate alternatives to spending money on new gas pipes, like energy efficiency or neighborhood electrification.

 Gas utilities in Washington continue to pour money into new gas infrastructure.
-Every time utilities lay down new gas pipes, which can last for 50 years or more, they increase the stranded asset risk that could fall on ratepayers.3Stranded assets are infrastructure that cannot be used for the duration of their anticipated economic lifetime and thus become a liability.
+Every time utilities lay down new gas pipes, which can last for 50 years or more, they increase the stranded asset risk that could fall on ratepayers.3Renters and low-income people who face the greatest hurdles to electrifying are most at risk for paying ratcheting costs to maintain a bloated gas system.
+(This phenomenon of ever-shrinking gas customer counts and ever-growing gas infrastructure costs is known as the “death spiral.”)

 One way to understand just how much utilities are expanding the gas system is by examining the value of their undepreciated assets.
 When a utility installs new infrastructure (e.g., pipes), the value of the company’s undepreciated assets grows, since that infrastructure is at the beginning of its useful life.
 Over the past decade, Washington gas utilities’ undepreciated assets have ballooned.
-Puget Sound Energy’s (PSE) undepreciated gas distribution assets swelled from roughly $3 billion in 2013 to more than $4.9 billion in 2023.4 FERC Form 2.
+Puget Sound Energy’s (PSE) undepreciated gas distribution assets, for example, swelled from roughly $3 billion in 2013 to more than $4.9 billion in 2023.4

 Washington is not the only state now requiring gas utilities to analyze non-pipeline alternatives.
 In 2022 regulators in Colorado and New York both adopted new gas planning rules requiring utilities to analyze non-pipeline alternatives.
 Massachusetts’s Department of Public Utilities has gone even further with a new regulatory framework for all gas utilities.
 Under the framework, Massachusetts utilities must “demonstrate the consideration of [non-pipeline alternatives] as a condition to recover additional investment in pipeline and distribution mains.”
 In other words, companies can’t profit from investment in more gas infrastructure if non-pipeline alternatives are viable.